ttiawssamples/webinar-2020-12/aws-iot-lora-bosch/README.md

 From the QuickSight menu:

 - Select New Analysis -> New data set -> Choose AWS IOT Analytics
-- Select an AWS IoT Analytics dataset to import - Choose **bayhealth_app_dataset**
+- Select an AWS IoT Analytics dataset to import - Choose **boschxdk_app_dataset**
 - Click Create data source -> Visualize
 - Select items from the **Field List** to visulaize
-  - Choose sensorId for Y axis
+  - Choose time for Y axis and select an Aggregation period, e.g. HOUR
   - Choose all the sensor readings for Value axis
   - Choose average from Value drop down